 Cluster Restore Wizard

 The Restore Cluster wizard allows you to create and run a Kubernetes cluster restore definition.
 The data can be restored to the source cluster or to a different cluster.
-In the case of latter, you can choose an existing cluster or create a new one in any cloud provider account you have registered with CloudCasa.
+In the latter case, you can choose an existing cluster, or create a new one in any cloud provider account that you have registered with CloudCasa.

 The Restore Cluster wizard can be initiated from many places in the UI, including: Clusters/Restores, Clusters/Recovery Points, Clusters/Backups, the Cluster dashboard, the Cluster dashboard Backups, Restores, & Recovery points tabs, and the Dashboard “Cluster Backups” tab.